Rosa DeLauro: Tenure

 In December 2024, DeLauro garnered attention for a speech in the House during debate on H.R.
 10515, a bill to avert a government shutdown, where she called Elon Musk "President Musk" and called attention to his investments in China.
-Musk shot back at DeLauro by calling her an “awful creature” and saying that he believes the Democratic congresswoman “needs to be expelled from Congress!”
+Musk shot back at DeLauro by calling her an "awful creature" and saying that he believes the Democratic congresswoman "needs to be expelled from Congress!"

-In June 2025, DeLauro confronted Office of Management and Budget director Russell Vought, who is a principal author of Project 2025 and who was appearing before the House Appropriations Committee, regarding his testimony about the objective of planned cuts to promote government efficiency and said, “Be honest, this is never about government efficiency.
+In June 2025, DeLauro confronted Office of Management and Budget director Russell Vought, who is a principal author of Project 2025 and appeared before the House Appropriations Committee, regarding his testimony about the objective of planned cuts to promote government efficiency.
+She said, "Be honest, this is never about government efficiency.
 In fact, an efficient government, a government that capably serves the American people and proves good government is achievable is what you fear the most.
 You want a government so broken, so dysfunctional, so starved of resources, so full of incompetent political lackeys and bereft of experts and professionals that its departments and agencies cannot feasibly achieve the goals and the missions to which they are lawfully directed.
 Your goal is privatization, for the biggest companies to have unchecked power, for an economy that does not work for the middle class, for working and vulnerable families.
 You want the American people to have no one to turn to, but to the billionaires and the corporations this administration has put in charge.
 Waste, fraud, and abuse are not the targets of this administration.
-They are your primary objectives.”
+They are your primary objectives."

 On September 19, 2025, DeLauro was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of political activist Charlie Kirk.